 \section{Abstract}

-While the reasoning capabilities of Large Language Models (LLMs) excel in analytical tasks such as mathematics and code generation, their utility for abstractive summarization remains widely assumed but largely unverified.
-To bridge this gap, we first tailor general reasoning strategies to the summarization domain.
-We then conduct a systematic, large-scale comparative study of 8 reasoning strategies and 3 Large Reasoning Models (LRMs) across 8 diverse datasets, assessing both summary quality and faithfulness.
-Our findings show that reasoning is not a universal solution and its effectiveness is highly dependent on the specific strategy and context.
-Specifically, we observe a trade-off between summary quality and factual faithfulness: explicit reasoning strategies tend to improve fluency at the expense of factual grounding, while implicit reasoning in LRMs exhibits the inverse pattern.
-Furthermore, increasing an LRM’s internal reasoning budget does not improve, and can even reduce factual consistency.
+Reasoning has substantially improved Large Language Models (LLMs) on analytical tasks such as mathematics and code generation, but its value for abstractive summarization remains unclear.
+To address this gap, we adapt general reasoning strategies to the summarization setting and conduct a large-scale comparative study of 8 reasoning strategies and 3 Large Reasoning Models (LRMs) across 8 diverse datasets, evaluating both summary quality and factual faithfulness.
+Our results show that reasoning is not a universal solution and its effectiveness depends strongly on the strategy and the summarization setting.
+In particular, we find a trade-off between summary quality and factual faithfulness.
+Explicit reasoning strategies often improve reference-based quality, but may weaken factual grounding, whereas implicit reasoning in LRMs shows the opposite tendency.
+We further find that increasing an LRM's internal reasoning budget does not reliably improve summarization and can even reduce factual consistency.
 These findings suggest that, for summarization, more reasoning is not always better.
 Effective reasoning should preserve faithful compression rather than induce over-elaboration.
 Our source code is publicly available. \footnote{\url{https://github.com/alohalab-ai/Summarization_reasoning}}